-The Company reviews the carrying amounts of its non-financial assets consisting of property, plant and equipment, inventory and its investment are reviewed at each reporting date to determine whether there is any indication of impairment.
+The Company reviews the carrying amounts of its non-financial assets consisting of property, plant and equipment, inventory and its investments are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated in order to determine the extent of the impairment loss, if any.
-Where it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the CGU to which the asset belongs.
+Where it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the cash-generating unit ("CGU") to which the asset belongs.